ycexiao/scikit-package/doc/source/tutorials/tutorial-level-5.rst

 Step 2.
 Automate code linting and testing with GitHub Actions
 -------------------------------------------------------------

 We will do 3 things in order to automate testing, linting, infrastructure in your GitHub repository.
+Rest assured that these configuration steps are only done once!

 - :ref:`tutorial-5-pre-commit-ci`
 - :ref:`tutorial-5-github-codecov-setup`